General linear group: Full linear monoid

+The Full Linear Monoid, derived upon removal of the determinant's non-zero restriction, forms an algebraic structure akin to a monoid, often referred to as the full linear monoid or occasionally as the full linear semigroup or general linear monoid.
+Notably, it constitutes a regular semigroup.

 If one removes the restriction of the determinant being non-zero, the resulting algebraic structure is a monoid, usually called the full linear monoid, but occasionally also full linear semigroup, general linear monoid etc. It is actually a regular semigroup.